 And even though there are a lot of people there, you can find areas that are quiet and tourist-free.
 You just have to look.

 As we explored we noticed that there is still a lot of restoration going on.
-My guide told me it’s a global effort, which I thought was really cool.
+Our guide told us it is a global effort, which we thought was really cool.
 Countries from all over the world are helping to make sure this site is preserved for future generations.
 And you can really see the difference the restoration is making!
 In the picture below, it’s obvious how much better the left side looks now that it has been restored.

 So after a few hours, we were finally at the front entrance.
-We looked back towards the structures and I thought about all of the photos I had always seen of Angkor Wat.
+We looked back towards the structures and we thought about all of the photos we had always seen of Angkor Wat.
 The towers with the small lake in front of it and the thin palm trees on either side.
 We were finally going to take our own photos of this amazing site.

 It really felt like a dream to be walking around Angkor Wat.
-I felt the same way when I was exploring Machu Picchu.
+We felt the same way when we were exploring Machu Picchu.
 It’s something so iconic; something you’ve read about and seen in books and documentaries.
-So to finally be there… I just wanted to pinch myself.
+So to finally be there… we just wanted to pinch ourselves.

 If you’re thinking of visiting Angkor Wat, here are a few tips:

-I had literally just flown in the day before and was leaving back to Thailand the following day.
+We had literally just flown in the day before and were leaving back to Thailand the following day.
 Angkor Wat was the sole reason we had traveled to Cambodia.
-It was an incredibly short trip, but one that I felt was worth it.
+It was an incredibly short trip, but one that we felt was worth it.